sonvister/Binance/README.md

 Sample console application [example](samples/BinanceConsoleApp/Controllers/GetOrderBookTops.cs).

 #### Real-time Caching
-The caching classes are high-level implementations that utilize the corresponding WebSocket client to provide a local copy of the order book, trade history, price chart, etc. for a symbol that is updated in real-time.
-Applications can be notified of updates via an event handler, callback, or both.
+The caching classes are high-level implementations that utilize the corresponding WebSocket client to provide a local copy of the order book, trade history, price chart, etc. for a symbol that is also updated in real-time.
+Applications are notified of updates via an event handler, callback, or both.

 *NOTE*: Multiple event listener classes can be linked to the `...Cache` implementations though the `Update` event.

 ##### Order Book Cache
-Use and [`IOrderBookCache`](src/Binance/Cache/IOrderBookCache.cs) (with an [`IDepthWebSocketClient`](src/Binance/Api/WebSocket/IDepthWebSocketClient.cs)) to create a real-time, synchronized order book for a symbol. \
+Use an [`IOrderBookCache`](src/Binance/Cache/IOrderBookCache.cs) (with an [`IDepthWebSocketClient`](src/Binance/Api/WebSocket/IDepthWebSocketClient.cs)) to create a real-time, synchronized order book for a symbol.
 Refer to the BinanceMarketDepth sample for an [additional example](samples/BinanceMarketDepth/Program.cs).
 ```c#
     using (var cache = serviceProvider.GetService<IOrderBookCache>())
     {